popeadam/Kometa/docs/defaults/collections.md

 will be given to every template call in the file which allows them to affect how that file runs.

 This example disables two keys, which will prevent those collections from being created.
-It also sets the visibility of one of the keys so that it is visible on the library tab, the server owner's homescreen and shared user's homescreens (assuming they server owner and/or the shared users have the library pinned to their homescreen)
+It also sets the visibility of one of the keys so that it is visible on the library tab, the server owner's home screen and shared user's home screens (assuming they server owner and/or the shared users have the library pinned to their home screen)

 ```yaml
 libraries: